Globe-Eater/Cedar_Tree_Classifier/models/README.md

 Proved that data augmentation might not have been the best solution for this training length.
 Possible model overfitting or images are not being rotated correctly with original image.</p>

+## more_data_Normal_Gen_3000.h5
+<p> Poor performance, mostly white images with few black blobs.
+The model is generalizing
+everything that is green and more is a Cedar Tree.</p>

+## flipper_3000.h5
+<p> In this model there is some cedar tree blobbing.
+However, there is a lot of white streaking.
+It is unknown what is causing this issue.
+Overall this model underperforms.</p>